 Industry: The sector includes fuel used within the manufacturing and construction industries.
 Key industry branches include iron and steel, chemical and petrochemical, cement, aluminium, and pulp and paper.
-Use by industries for the transformation of energy into another form or for the production of fuels is excluded and reported separately under other energy sector.
+Energy used by industries for transforming energy into another form or for fuel production is excluded and reported separately under the 'Other Energy' sector.
 There is an exception for fuel transformation in blast furnaces and coke ovens, which are reported within iron and steel.
 Consumption of fuels for the transport of goods is reported as part of the transport sector, while consumption by off-road vehicles is reported under industry.

-International aviation bunkers: Includes the deliveries of aviation fuels to aircraft for international aviation.
+International aviation bunkers: Refers to the aviation fuels delivered to aircraft for international aviation.
 Fuels used by airlines for their road vehicles are excluded.
-The domestic/international split is determined on the basis of departure and landing locations and not by the nationality of the airline.
-For many countries this incorrectly excludes fuels used by domestically owned carriers for their international departures.
+The domestic/international split is determined based on departure and landing locations and not by the nationality of the airline.

-International marine bunkers: Covers those quantities delivered to ships of all flags that are engaged in international navigation.
-The international navigation may take place at sea, on inland lakes and waterways, and in coastal waters.
+International marine bunkers: Covers fuels delivered to ships of all flags that are engaged in international navigation.
+International navigation may take place at sea, on inland lakes and waterways, and in coastal waters.
 Consumption by ships engaged in domestic navigation is excluded.
-The domestic/international split is determined on the basis of the port of departure and port of arrival, and not by the flag or nationality of the ship.
+The domestic/international split is determined based on the port of departure and port of arrival, and not by the flag or nationality of the ship.
 Consumption by fishing vessels and by military forces is excluded and instead included in the residential, services and agriculture category.

 Investment: Investment is measured as the ongoing capital spending in energy supply capacity, energy infrastructure and energy end-use and efficiency.
 All investment data and projections reflect spending across the lifecycle of a project, i.e. the capital spent is assigned to the year when it is incurred.
-Fuel supply investments include production, transformation and transportation for oil, gas, coal and low emissions fuels.
+Fuel supply investments include production, transformation and transportation for oil, gas, coal and low-emissions fuels.
 Power sector investments include new builds and refurbishments of generation, electricity grids (transmission, distribution and public electric vehicle chargers), and battery storage.
-Energy efficiency investments include those made in buildings, industry and transport.
+Energy efficiency investments include those made in buildings, industry, and transport.
 Other end-use investments include direct use of renewables; electric vehicles; electrification in buildings, industry and international marine transport; use of hydrogen and hydrogen-based fuels; fossil fuel-based industrial facilities; CCUS in industry and DACS/DACU.
 Investment data are presented in real terms in year-2023 US dollars unless otherwise stated.